Day-to-Day Life of Commercial Pilots

 What’s good about being a pilot and what you may not have considered . . .

-Flying can be a very rewarding career, both financially and in terms of job satisfaction, but it is important to know both the ups and downs of the profession.
-It’s also important to know what you are looking for in the career as this could significantly impact on the type of flying you are best suited for and the airline you should aim to work for.
+Being a pilot can be a very rewarding career, both financially and in terms of job satisfaction, but it is important to know both the ups and downs of the profession.
+It’s also important to know what you are looking for in a piloting career as this could significantly impact on the type of flying you are best suited for and the airline you should aim to work for.

 Most airlines will also offer excellent staff travel packages, with flag carriers typically offering 90% off their ticket prices for you and your family.
 This means you might be able to travel from London to New York in First or Business Class for as little as £150.

 One of the obvious challenges for a pilot is their roster.
 Being up at 4am or going to bed well past midnight is part of the territory.

 A typical day for an airline pilot can vary considerably depending on the airline they fly for and the type of operation.
 Days can be very short or very long, be very busy or even be a bit boring.

 Time Off as a Pilot

 As a pilot, you do tend to get quite a lot of time off to allow you to recover between flights.
 The numbers of hours pilots can work a day/week/month/year are limited by regulations to avoid fatigue.